Mutthi Bhar Mitti

-Mutthi Bhar Mitti is a Pakistani Telefilm that premiered on Hum TV on 14 August 2008.
-The telefilm is directed by Haissam Hussain and written by novelist and screenplay writer Umera Ahmad.
+Mutthi Bhar Mitti is a Pakistani telefilm that premiered on Hum TV on 14 August 2008.
+It was directed by Haissam Hussain and written by novelist and screenplay writer Umera Ahmad.

 As a framing device, the main character, Jamaal played by Qavi Khan with narration by Umera Ahmad, in the year 2008 recounts to himself the events that led to him leaving India and migrating to Pakistan after The Great Indian Partition, which explains the title and allows for a narration in the past tense.
 Other main characters include Mubarak Ali (Khayyam Sarhadi), Muzaffar (Faisal Qureshi) and Salima (Samina Peerzada).

 Synopsis

 Mubarak Ali is a hardcore supporter of Congress League.
 He loathes the politics of Muslim League and says their dream of a separate homeland for Muslims of India is a mere farce.
 However his son Muzaffar is a young patriotic lad who strongly supports Muslim League's idea and admires his leader, Muhammad Ali Jinnah.
 Muzaffar goes to study at Aligarh University which is the hub for all Muslims working for the idea of Pakistan.
 Whilst he's there his passion only increases and when he comes back home he goes door to door to campaign for the upcoming election.
 As a result, The Muslim League will have sweeping victory in Muslims-majority regions and Muslims will have to leave India.
 Muzaffar and his entire family would be slaughtered, except his father and young brother Jamaal, who will live and migrate to Pakistan.